dalwar23/jetburn-x/docs/source/index.rst

 Jetburn(``jetburn``) is an airline ticket explorer program designed to find the lowest priced tickets from origin airport to destination airport.
-This program is not an airline ticket booking system and has **no partnership** with any airlines whatsoever.
+This program is not an airline ticket booking system and has **no affiliation** with any airlines whatsoever.

 .. warning::

-   This program is not an airline ticket booking system and has no partnership with any airlines or ticketing agents
+   This program is not an airline ticket booking system and has no affiliation with any airlines or ticketing agents

 Overview
 ========